mastodon/documentation/Running-Mastodon/Resources-needed.md

 Running Mastodon requires some server resources.
-If you're wondering how much, you've come to the right place.
+If you’re wondering how much, you’ve come to the right place.
-Here are some information about what you'll need for running your instance, both with Docker and without.
+Here are some information about what you’ll need for running your instance, both with Docker and without.

 ### With Docker :